 The former home of the MacGeough Bond family, a tour of this Neo-classical masterpiece reveals it is unchanged since 1900.
 The eclectic interior still evoking the family's tastes and interests.

 Outside there are sweeping vistas, superb spring bulbs, scenic walks and fascinating courtyard displays.

 A second-hand bookshop, adventure playground and Lady Ada's award-winning tea-room provide retreats for children and adults alike.

-Mid-September is the best time to pick blackberries and The Argory has some fantastic spots to pick these juicy fruits.
+Early October is the best time to pick blackberries and The Argory has some fantastic spots to pick these juicy fruits.
 Arm the kids with brown bags, grab a blackberry map from Visitor Reception and off you go.